 The harness must be put on with the greatest care.
-It is self-evident that the pilot is responsible for the correct putting on of the passenger harness!
 After putting on all buckles have to be checked again if they are closed correctly.
 The correct closure of the rescue system container and the correct fit of the rescue system handle must also be checked (see harness manual).